TeamMidnightDust/MidnightControls/CONTRIBUTING.md

 #### Before submitting a bug report

-- Check if you can reproduce it on other platforms, on multiple web browsers.
+- Check if you can reproduce it on other platforms.
 - Perform a search to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.

 #### How do I submit a bug report?

-Go in the issues tab in GitHub and read the [bug report guide](https://github.com/LambdAurora/LambdaControls/blob/master/.github/ISSUE_TEMPLATE/bug_report.md)
+Go in the issues tab in GitHub and read the [bug report guide](https://github.com/LambdAurora/LambdaControls/blob/1.17/.github/ISSUE_TEMPLATE/bug_report.md)

 ### Suggesting enhancements

 Enhancement suggestions are tracked as [GitHub issues](https://github.com/LambdAurora/LambdaControls/issues).
-Check out the [feature request](https://github.com/LambdAurora/LambdaControls/blob/master/.github/ISSUE_TEMPLATE/feature_request.md) guide.
+Check out the [feature request](https://github.com/LambdAurora/LambdaControls/blob/1.17/.github/ISSUE_TEMPLATE/feature_request.md) guide.

 ### Do pull requests